-Resiliency (Bounce Back/Never Give Up)
+Resiliency (Bounce Forward)

-Sometimes life doesn't turn out as you planned.
+Sometimes life doesn't turn out as planned.
+Obstacles get in the way, fear creeps in.
 Disappointment, pain and loss happen but we must keep going.
 My wife and I lost our 5-year-old daughter to a brain tumor a number of years ago.
-As you can imagine it has been the most difficult experience I've ever gone through yet because of God's grace and strength, I've been able to endure.
+As you can imagine it has been the most difficult experience I've ever gone through, a real turning point in my life.
+Yet because of God's grace and strength, I have been able to endure.
+Although I will never see her again in this life, I know I will see her again in heaven.